Difference Between Planning and Forecasting

 Forecasting is a very commonly used business activity performed in all organizations.
 It helps any organization to stay prepared for any uncertainties of the future.

-Forecasting is the term given to the process wherein a business tries to predict its future trends and performance based on the past and present trends and performances.
-The process makes use of all kinds of past and present data to analyse and predict future trends.
-The process of Forecasting relies on guesses and judgements.
+Forecasting is the term given to the process wherein a business tries to predict its future trends and performance based on past and present trends and performances.
+The process uses all kinds of past and present data to analyze and predict future trends.
+The process of Forecasting relies on guesses and judgments.

-Experienced managers make use of their knowledge and judgment to predict or forecast the future trend of a business.
-A misjudgement or any kind of error while making a guess can lead to a forecasting error, which might impact the overall performance of a business.
+Experienced managers use their knowledge and judgment to predict or forecast the future trend of a business.
+A misjudgment or any error while making a guess can lead to a forecasting error, which might impact a business’s overall performance.

-Moreover, there is no accurate forecasting technique that can give an exact idea on the future performance and trends.
+Moreover, no accurate forecasting technique can give an exact idea of future performance and trends.
 An example of how forecasting is used in a business is to understand how to plan their budgets for the next year or to set aside any anticipated expenses for the future.

 forecasting